The European Society

 Information Leaflets for Patients and Families

-The EuroGentest project (2018-2015) has produced a series of 15 leaflets providing general information for patients and families about genetics and genetic testing, in multiple languages, which were previously available on www.eurogentest.org.
+The EuroGentest project (2008-2015) has produced a series of 15 leaflets providing general information for patients and families about genetics and genetic testing, in multiple languages.

 These leaflets are now made available on the ESHG website.
 For the time being, only leaflets in English are ready for download.
 More languages will be added as available.